ash/raku-course/essentials/conditional-checks/ternary-operator/index.md

 {% include menu.html %}

-Ternary operator in Raku is a two-part construction `??` ... `!!`.
+The ternary operator in Raku is a two-part construction `??` ... `!!`.
 A Boolean test is followed by two expressions, one of which is executed depending on the result of the test.

 ```raku
 my $shines = 'Sun';